Tutor: Javier Flores Kim

 Do you have any tips for current IB students?

 My main advice for IB students is to always do work ahead and to never leave their work for the last minute.
-I strongly believe that the IB requires student to be constantly revising difficult concepts and to practice solving IB-style questions on a regular basis.
+I strongly believe that the IB requires a student to be constantly revising difficult concepts and to practice solving IB-style questions on a regular basis.
 Studying for the IB must be a constant process rather than a single event that happens a few weeks before the final exams.
-The same idea applies for assignments, which require a lot of dedication and hard work done over weeks or months, and not the night before it is due.
+The same idea applies to assignments, which require a lot of dedication and hard work done over weeks or months, and not the night before it is due.